MathijsTak/AI-Creator/README.md

 - Extract the zip file on your computer

 ### How to use
-- Open the file named 'AI Creator.exe'
+- Open the file named 'Pacemaker AI.exe'
 - When the programm starts you need to select the dataset (csv file) you want to use.
 (This has to be one of the datasets given below)
 - To create an AI go to File and select New File
 - Here you can set differend parameters for the AI